 Geology is an extremely broad science, and experience in almost any other science course can support and benefit a geologist.
 If one views Geology as a study of the physics and chemistry of the Earth then it is clear that a solid grounding in physics and chemistry is important in the education of a geologist.
-It is no small wonder that two of the largest subdisciplines of Geology are geophysics and geochemistry.
-Those with a particular interest in the evolution of life (palaeontology) should seek to combine their Geology studies with appropriate courses in life sciences.
+It is no small wonder that two of the largest subdisciplines of Geology are Geophysics & Remote Sensing and Geochemistry.
+Those with a particular interest in the evolution of life (Palaeontology) should seek to combine their Geology studies with appropriate courses in Life Sciences.